-The following table sets forth the number of shares of common stock and Series One Preferred Units beneficially owned by the selling stockholders as of July 16, 1999, the number of shares of common stock covered by this prospectus and the total number of shares of common stock and Series One Preferred Units which the selling stockholders will beneficially own upon completion of this offering.
-This table assumes that the selling stockholders convert the \$34 per unit liquidation preference of all of the Series One Preferred Units issued on June 30, 1998 by Boston Properties Limited Partnership in connection with our acquisition of the Carnegie Portfolio into common units at a conversion price of \$38.25 (resulting in a conversion ratio of 0.88889 common units per Series One Preferred Unit), that such common units are exchanged for common stock, and that the selling stockholders offer for sale all of that common stock.
+The following table sets forth the number of shares of common stock and units beneficially owned by the selling stockholders as of March 14, 2001, the number of shares of common stock covered by this prospectus and the total number of shares of common stock and units which the selling stockholders will beneficially own upon completion of this offering.
+Except as noted, this table assumes that the selling stockholders exchange for common stock all of the units issued by Boston Properties Limited Partnership in connection with our acquisition of three office buildings located at Carnegie Center in Princeton, New Jersey, and that the selling stockholders offer for sale all of those shares of common stock.

-The common stock offered by this prospectus may be offered from time to time by the selling stockholders named below, or by any of their pledges, donees, transferees or other successors in interest.
-The amounts set forth below are based upon information provided to us by representatives of the selling stockholders, or on our records, as of July 16, 1999 and are accurate to the best of our knowledge.
-It is possible, however, that the selling stockholders may acquire or dispose of additional shares of common stock or common units from time to time after the date of this prospectus.
+The common stock offered by this prospectus may be offered from time to time by the selling stockholders named below, or by any of their pledgees, donees, transferees or other successors in interest.
+The amounts set forth below are based upon information provided to us by representatives of the selling stockholders, or on our records, as of March 14, 2001 and are accurate to the best of our knowledge.
+It is possible, however, that the selling stockholders may acquire or dispose of additional shares of common stock or units from time to time after the date of this prospectus.